lumitalola/friendly-vn-club/guide.md

 ---

 Hopefully you were able to follow along and create something that looks like the script at the beginning in R\*n'Py!
 For further reading consult the official documentation ([https://www.renpy.org/doc/html/index.html](https://www.renpy.org/doc/html/index.html)) which takes some hours to read through but presents a whole world of possibilites we didn't get into in this guide.
 The possibilities involve introducing player choice and branching narratives as well as nicer visual effects.
 I would suggest at least looking at scene transitions which we did not cover in this guide, since they add quite a lot of nice liveliness to the visuals ([https://www.renpy.org/doc/html/quickstart.html#transitions](https://www.renpy.org/doc/html/quickstart.html#transitions)).
 R\*n'Py's visuals are also pretty customizable though it's a little bit complicated.
 Thank you for reading!!!

+[^1]: If you want to make trully branching narratives with say, branching dialogue trees: R\*n'Py isn't necessarily the right tool for it.
+Though it *can* be done it may be very cumbersome.
+I would suggest looking at [Twine](https://twinery.org/) for that purpose.